KemenesT/SILViA/README.md

 - W = a depth window of 1m in which to consider the homogeneity of measurements.
-- alpha = a significance level of 0.1% for determining when an unlikely value is labeled as “incongruent”
+- alpha = a significance level of 0.1% for determining when an unlikely value is labeled as “incongruent”.
 - type = “Chlorophyll” so that the function knows to expect input data contianig chlorophyll values.